 “Come,” Hammond said.

-Jack opened the door, but stood waiting.
+Jack opened the door, but stood there waiting.
 He’d either be invited in to stand at attention, or he’d be asked to sit down.
 He was assuming neither until Hammond made his intentions clear.

 Hammond looked at Jack intently, then his shoulders sagged slightly and he gestured at the chair before his desk.
 “Close the door and sit down, Jack.”